 The measurement that connects the electricity usage of the light to the “useful” photosynthetic energy produced is called PPF Efficiency and is reported as umol/J. The higher the umol/J, the more useful photosynthesis that can come from the electricity input.

 For reference, an efficient level of energy production would be 1.5 umol/J, with values greater than 2.0 umol/J being very efficient.
 This is a moving target as LED technology develops further and becomes more energy efficient.

 “Regular” LEDs and High Intensity LEDs

 When considering PPF and available photosynthetic energy, in general, there are two different types of LED lights: “regular” and “high” intensity.
 That’s not an official commercial designation, but it is a practicable one.
-By regular intensity, I am referring to LED light strips and panels that do not require additional cooling.
+By regular intensity, I am referring to LED light strips, bulbs, and panels that do not require additional cooling.
 There is no fan, and they are effectively silent, like a regular light bulb.

 The “regular” intensity LED panel and strip lights are commonly used in vertical growing setups (stacked shelving units), such as for microgreens and lettuce.
 They are becoming more and more in-demand as indoor agriculture increases.

 While we have had excellent results with “high intensity” LED lights, I have determined that the high output is not necessary for excellent blooming and growth.
 Even our higher light orchid species have thrived under newly available, fanless LED fixtures.
 In 2019, I swapped out our original high intensity Amare Technology light fixtures with an eight (replaceable) bulb LED fixture from Active Grow using their new “bright white” light spectrum.
 The results?
 Equal or better growth/blooming, a quieter grow room, cooler summer temperatures, more even light distribution for easier orchid placement, and less energy used!